Lima Memorial Health System Logo

 Duodenal atresia

 Duodenal atresia is a condition in which the first part of the small bowel (the duodenum) has not developed properly.
-It is not open and cannot allow the passage of stomach contents.
+It is not open and does not allow the passage of stomach contents.

 The cause of duodenal atresia is not known.
 It is thought to result from problems during an embryo's development.
 The duodenum does not change from a solid to a tube-like structure, as it normally would.